 - bisphosphonate therapy – to reduce the risk of osteoporosis when taking prednisolone

-- immunosuppressants – to allow steroid medication to be reduced and help prevent temporal arteritis coming back
+- immunosuppressants – to allow steroid medicine to be reduced and help prevent temporal arteritis coming back